scouten/146parks.blog/content/parks/kopachuck/index.md

 {{ es_image(id="es-4166-032") }}
 {{ es_image(id="es-4166-039") }}

-Kopachuck offers a tease of nearby Cutts Island State Park.
+Kopachuck offers a tease of nearby [Cutts Island State Park](/parks/cutts-island/).
 As the name implies, that park is an island, a mile or so away across Carr Inlet.
-I did not have my kayak with me that day, so that visit will be the subject of a future article.
-Stay tuned …
+I did not have my kayak with me that day, so that visit will be the subject of a future article. ~~Stay tuned …~~ _(I've [since been](/parks/cutts-island/).)_

 {{ es_image(id="es-4166-033", caption="Cutts Island, as seen from Kopachuck State Park.") }}